fbpx

 Samhain, All Hallows Eve: Ireland

-The celebration of Halloween, or at the time Samhain, originated from the Celtic people of Ireland.
-Many American Halloween traditions have actually been passed down by the Irish.
+The celebration of Halloween, or at the time Samhain, originated from the ancient festival celebrated by Celtic people of Ireland.
+Many American Halloween traditions have actually been passed down by the Irish immigrants.

 The Irish celebrate Samhain.